JunweiYe91/GA-Projects/GA Project 1/README.md

 |math_sat|int|combined|Score for the Math section.|
 |total_sat|int|combined|Overall score obtained by summing the scores of all the SAT sections.|
 |year|int|combined|The year the data pertains to.|

+---

+### Key takeaways from the analysis:
+1. SAT and ACT participation rates are inversely related to each other.
+Most students would choose either SAT or ACT.
+However, there are students who take both SAT and ACT.
+This is because they can use the higher of the tests in their college/ university applications.

+2. Both ACT and SAT total scores are inversely related to their participation rates because if given a choice, students are more likely to take the test that best fits them.

+---

+### Recommendations:
+1. Based on the fact that Oklahoma has an increasing participation rate despite the lower mean scores and mandatory ACT test, more efforts should be spent in Oklahoma.

+2. To further encourage the participation rate in SAT, free/subsidised tuition/preparation classes should be introduced.
+Since students are more inclined to take the tests they are confident in, having these classes would definitely increase the participation rates.